 These long-term employee relationships will also boost morale and productivity within the truck.
-This helps the business out by providing lower than the rest of the food service industry turnover and keeps overhead as low as possible.
+This helps the business out by providing lower turnover and keeps overhead as low as possible.
 The lack of turnover will also cut down on the costs of training.

-By the time someone reaches a leadership position they will have a thorough understanding of all of the systems and intricacies of your food truck business which means they can operate more efficiently.
+By the time someone reaches a leadership position they will have a thorough understanding of all of the systems and intricacies of your food truck business.
+This means that they can operate more efficiently.